• ISSN 1008-505X

 • CN 11-3996/S

-Dose effects of potassium application combined with nitrogen and phosphorus fertilization in autumn on growth and lignification in two Parashorea chinensis Provenances
+Dose effects of potassium application in autumn on seedling growth, lignification and nutrient accumulation of two Parashorea chinensis provenances

 • 摘要: